cmnemoi/sightcall_transcript_to_tutorial/README.md

   - Modify `GITHUB_CLIENT_ID` - You can get one [here](https://github.com/settings/developers) after creating an new OAuth app
   - Modify `GITHUB_CLIENT_SECRET` - You can get one [here](https://github.com/settings/developers) after creating an new OAuth app
   - Modify `OPENAI_API_KEY` - You can get one [here](https://platform.openai.com/account/api-keys) after creating an new account
+  - Modify `DATABASE_URL` - With your PostgreSQL connection string

-- If you have Docker Compose, run `docker compose up`
+- If you have Docker Compose, run `docker compose up` and `docker compose exec backend python -m alembic upgrade head` to run the migrations
 - If you don't have Docker Compose :
+  - Setup your PostgreSQL database
-  - Install backend:
+  - Install backend and run the migrations :
 ```
 cd backend
 python3 -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt
+python3 -m alembic upgrade head
 uvicorn sightcall_transcript_to_tutorial.main:app --host localhost --port 8000
 ```